What The People Who Read Your College Application Really Think

 A third member chimes in, chuckling, "I think his classmates could bring him down to reality."

-Ann McDermott is director of admissions at Holy Cross.
-"You have 13 people in a full committee room and 13 different perspectives so it can go any different way," she says.
+Ann McDermott, the director of admissions at Holy Cross, says, "You have 13 people in a full committee room and 13 different perspectives so it can go any different way."

 But is there a method to the madness?
-It, of course, varies from big state universities to small private colleges, like Holy Cross, which will admit 700 freshman this fall.
+It, of course, varies from big state universities to small private colleges, like Holy Cross, which will admit 700 freshmen this fall.

 Yes, feelings.
 That's because sometimes the facts, like test scores and grades, don't tell the whole story of the student.